-If you’re in the UK and your leave to remain here expires between 24 January 2020 and 31 July 2020, your visa will be extended to 31 July 2020 if you cannot leave the UK because of travel restrictions or self-isolation related to coronavirus (COVID-19), then your leave will be extended until 31 May 2020.
-You must contact the Coronavirus Immigration Team (CIT) to update your records.
-You should provide:
+If you’re in the UK and your leave expires between 24 January 2020 and 31 July 2020, your visa will be extended to 31 July 2020 if you cannot leave the UK because of travel restrictions or self-isolation related to coronavirus (COVID-19).